AttractAndClose/wusa-scheduler/README.md

 2. **Book an appointment:**
    - Go to the home page
-   - Enter a customer address (street, city, state, zip)
+   - Enter a customer address in the single-line input field
+     - Type to see Google Maps autocomplete suggestions (if API key is configured)
+     - Or paste/type a full address (e.g., "123 Main St, Phoenix, AZ 85001")
    - Click "Find Available Times"
    - Select an available time slot
    - Fill in customer details and confirm booking